Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Introduction

 We also consider the challenging $\kt_1$ setting (without advice), where nodes start out knowing their neighbors' IDs.
-In other words, the knowledge of the IDs associated with an edge is shared between its two endpoints, and this enables the use of powerful graph sketching techniques~\cite{AGM-soda12,KKM-soda13} that allow discovering ``outgoing'' edges (such as the edge $\set{v_i,w_i}$) with a polylogarithmic overhead of messages (see, e.g., \cite{DBLP:conf/podc/KingKT15}), as elaborated in Section~\ref{sec:contributions}.
-Furthermore, as shown in \cite{soda21}, graph sketching allows solving \emph{any} graph problem with just $\tilde O(n)$ message complexity in the synchronous $\kt_1$ $\congest$ model, at the expense of time complexity, which stands in stark contrast to the situation under the $\kt_0$ assumption.
-Thus, we consider \emph{time-restricted} algorithms (without any advice) in Theorem~\ref{thm:lb}, and present the first lower bound for the wake-up problem under the $\kt_1$ assumption. { Consider any integer $k \in [3,o(\log n)]$, and let $\mathcal{A}$ be a randomized Las Vegas algorithm that solves the wake-up problem in the (synchronous or asynchronous) $\kt_1$ $\local$ model.
+In other words, the knowledge of the IDs associated with an edge is shared between its two endpoints, and this enables the use of powerful graph sketching techniques~\cite{AGM-soda12,KKM-soda13,DBLP:conf/podc/KingKT15} that allow discovering ``outgoing'' edges (such as the edge $\set{v_i,w_i}$) with a polylogarithmic overhead of messages, as elaborated in Section~\ref{sec:contributions}.
+Furthermore, as shown in \cite{soda21}, graph sketching allows solving \emph{any} graph problem with just $\tilde O(n)$ message complexity in the synchronous $\kt_1$ $\congest$ model, albeit at the expense of a prohibitively large time complexity, which stands in stark contrast to the unconditional lower bound of $\Omega\lt( m \rt)$ known to hold for the $\kt_0$ assumption (without advice).
+Thus, we focus on \emph{time-restricted} algorithms and present the first trade-off on the time and achievable message complexity for the wake-up problem under the $\kt_1$ assumption. { Consider any integer $k \in [3,o(\log n)]$, and let $\mathcal{A}$ be a randomized Las Vegas algorithm that solves the wake-up problem in the (synchronous or asynchronous) $\kt_1$ $\local$ model.
 If $\mathcal{A}$ takes at most $k+1$ units of time in every execution with awake distance $\arad=1$, then the expected message complexity of $\mathcal{A}$ is at least $\Omega\lt( n^{1+{1}/{k}} \rt)$. } \begin{theorem} \thmLb \end{theorem}

 When disregarding the message complexity, a straightforward flooding algorithm solves the awake problem in optimal $\arad$ time.
-Thus, an immediate corollary of Theorem~\ref{thm:lb} is that optimality cannot be achieved in both, time and messages, under the $\kt_1$ assumption, even if we allow unbounded messages and synchronous rounds.
+Thus, an immediate corollary of Theorem~\ref{thm:lb} is that optimality cannot be achieved in both, time and messages, under the $\kt_1$ assumption, even if we allow unbounded messages and assume synchronous rounds.